GLGL0x00/Security_Detection/README.md

 ### Option 1: Git Clone
 1. Open a terminal or command prompt.
-2. Run the following command to clone the repository:
+2. Run the following command to clone the repository: `gut clone https://github.com/UDJAT74/Security_Dtection`
 3. Change to the project directory:

 ### Option 2: Manual Download